tjackadams/breech-birth/posts/breech-birth.md

 \
 &nbsp;

-After the midwife had left I researched vaginal breech delivery as much as I could, but failed to find much on it and hardly any first hand accounts.
+After the midwife had left I researched vaginal breech delivery as much as I could, but failed to find much on the subject and hardly any first hand accounts.
 On the day of the ECV procedure I was nervous and feeling sick.
 Before I became pregnant, I suffered with an umbilical hernia.
 I had an operation to fix it by attaching a mesh on the inside of my stomach by staples.
 The mesh had come away and caused me daily pain throughout my pregnancy.
 I was frightened that the ECV procedure might make this pain even worse.

 The midwife and doctor gave me the scan and injection into the stomach, the doctor began the procedure.
 The thing I had been so worried about, my hernia hurting actually didn't hurt at all.
 The ECV was uncomfortable, very uncomfortable, but let's face it, you are a few weeks away from childbirth.
 It can't and doesn't hurt more than that!
 The doctor had managed to turn him 3 times, but as soon as the doctor let go the little bugger flipped back to his original position.
 Looks like he was settled where he was.
 After about 20 minutes we gave up and the ECV was unsuccessful.